↑

 Where did red beans and rice originate?

-Red beans and rice originates from New Orleans.
+Like Black Eyed Peas, Red beans and rice have an origin story.
+They originate from New Orleans.
 Similar to how Shrimp Jambalaya is, it is a staple in both homes and restaurants around the state of Louisiana, but hales from New Orleans.
 For years it was what people, specifically Cajuns served on Mondays.

 So why do Cajuns eat red beans and rice on Mondays?
 Well there is room for debate on this one, but even know you can typically find a big pot of red beans and rice cooking in someone’s kitchen in New Orleans.
 And the reason…tradition.
 In the 19th century, Monday was usually laundry day in most homes, and because washing machines weren’t a thing (gasp…the horror) it took all day.
 Can you even imagine trying to wash everything by hand?
 Anyway, as you can imagine, it was time consuming, leaving little time for cooking.
 But families need to eat, so dinner was usually something that could be tossed together, and required little attention.
 It had to be budget friendly, and feed a crowd.
 So red beans and rice it is!